trezor/trezor-suite/docs/packages/suite/send/ARCHITECTURE.md

 ## @wallet-reducers/sendFormReducer

-Storing transaction drafts and temporary data used in ReviewTransaction modal
+Storing transaction drafts and temporary data used in TransactionReviewModal

 # Transaction compose process